davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

   [Credentials Binding plugin][] plugin to access it from our pipelines.

 ### Credentials
-We use Jenkins credentials for securely storing text a file based sensitive data.
+We use Jenkins credentials for securely storing text and file-based sensitive data.
 These are then accessible to pipelines through the [Credentials Binding plugin][].